cwindolf/dartsort/README.md

  - [ ] Show kilosort labels

+PCA diagnostic
+ - to debug this, can you show this as a 20-panel fig (one per channel), with the first couple PCs shown in one fig and some sample denoised + relocated spikes shown in another fig? (edited)
+ - basically want to see some of the raw data that's going into the PCA and then the output of the PCA on the same scale, to make sure things look reasonable on each channel
+ - and as always, would also be useful to see the original data next to the PCA projections and residuals

 Analysis [input: denoised wfs]
  - Relocation: show PTPs, targets, etc before/after, and waveforms before/after
  - PCA before/after relocation